Google Arts & Culture

 Google Arts & Culture (formerly Google Art Project) is an online platform of high-resolution images and videos of artworks and cultural artifacts from partner cultural organizations throughout the world, operated by Google.

 It utilizes high-resolution image technology that enables the viewer to tour partner organization collections and galleries and explore the artworks' physical and contextual information.
 The platform includes advanced search capabilities and educational tools.

-A part of the images are used within Wikimedia; see the category Google Art Project works by collection.

 Features (first version)

 Virtual Gallery Tour

 Through the Virtual Gallery Tour (also known as Gallery View) users can virtually 'walk through' the galleries of each partner cultural organization, using the same controls as Google Street View or by clicking on the gallery's floorplan.

 Artwork View

 From the Gallery View (also known as Microscope View), users can zoom in on a particular artwork to view the picture in greater detail.
 As of April 2012, over 32,000 high-quality images were available.
 The Microscope view provides a dynamic image of an artwork and scholarly and contextual information to enhance their understanding of the work.
 When examining an artwork, users could also access information on the item's physical characteristics (e.g. size, material(s), artist).
 Additional options were Viewing Notes, History of the Artwork, and Artist Information, which users can easily access from the microscope view interface.
 Each cultural organization was allowed to include as much material as they wanted to contribute, so the level of information varied.